KaminoU/RegexPortfolio/README.md

 2. `Regex Portfolio: load keywords` to load the keywords regex pattern
 3. `Regex Portfolio: load synopsis` to load the synospis regex pattern
 4. `Regex Portfolio: load todo` to load the todo regex pattern
+5. `Regex Portfolio: load notes` to load the notes regex pattern
+6. `Regex Portfolio: load warnings` to load the notes regex pattern
-5. `Regex Portfolio: load all flag (keywords, synopsis, changelog, todo)` to load all the regex pattern at the same time
+7. `Regex Portfolio: load all flag (keywords, synopsis, changelog, todo)` to load all the regex pattern at the same time

 ### User Portfolio (My Regex)
 **You can also add your custom regex in the Regex Portfolio plugin**.
 All your pattern are accessible via the context menu